GymnasticsPre-Competitive Development Ages 5-9

 Gymnastics is a beautiful work of art if you have the right types of programs.
 I teach gymnasts of all ages and levels but my favourite thing to do is teach at the pre-competitive (pre-comps) level and mold them into well conditioned and higher level gymnasts.
 I usually consider a pre-competitive gymnast age 5-9 years old but of course there is always exceptions for kids a little younger or a older.
 It is more about the program they are following over their age.

-I have had the opportunity to raise many pre-competitive groups over the years and through trial and error I have been able to make many guides and programs that get results.
+I have had the opportunity to raise many pre-competitive groups over the years as well as work with other athletes of all ages and levels.
+Through trial and error I have been able to make many guides and programs that get results.
 Do you need to learn how to make plans for your athletes?
 Do you need help to learn how to raise little gymnasts into higher level gymnasts?
 Do you know how to get the most out of your cute little pre-comps?
 You have come to the right place.
-Check out Below what I have to offer.
+Check out below what I have to offer.

-- Basic Skill Develoment – What Skills To Teach and Why?
+- Basic Skill Development – What Skills To Teach and Why?